joshuataylor/snowflake-notes/snowflake_drivers_workflow.md

 > [!NOTE]
 > For additional information about Arrow Streams, see the [Apache Arrow documentation about streaming files from Arrow](https://arrow.apache.org/docs/python/ipc.html).

-This is because certain languages don't have support for Arrow, and need JSON Resultsets (Node.js, etc).
+This is because certain languages don't have support for Arrow yet, and fallback to using JSON Resultsets (Node.js, etc).

 This information is shown in the Classic Console when viewing a query, the version might show a warning that it is no longer supported by Snowflake if it's set too low.